davidlattimore/wild/README.md

 ### What isn't yet supported?

 Lots of stuff.
-Here are some of the larger things that aren't yet done:
+Here are some of the larger things that aren't yet done, roughly sorted by current
+priority:

+* Debug info
+* Support for position-independent static executables
 * Dynamic linking
-* Debug info
 * Incremental linking
-* Support for position-independent static executables
 * Mac support
 * Windows support
+* Support for a wider range of linker flags
 * Linker scripts
-* Support for a wider range of linker flags
-* LTO - although it's not clear that this is practical to be done incrementally
+* LTO

 ### Where did the name come from?